oblockton/Erase_Hate_Python_Library/docs/Classifier_README.md

 * **`class.predict()`**

   Method to send data for prediction, to the model server API.
 Takes no input when called.
 After calling the method, the response from the model server is stored at the attribute `.raw_output`.
 At this point, after creating the class object ,then calling the `predict()` method, the only classification result available is the response of the model server(see the .raw_output attribute description above, for the model server response contents).
 This method returns the class object, allowing the filtering and grouping methods to be chained to the '.predict()' method.
-If the model server encounters an error processing your request, the an exception will be raised( see [API CODES & ERRORS](https://github.com/oblockton/Erase-Hate-Versioning/blob/master/Version2.5_10_9_2019/Main/api_README.md 'API Error codes and messages')).
+If the model server encounters an error processing your request, the an exception will be raised( see [API Codes & Errors](https://github.com/oblockton/Erase_Hate_Python_Library/blob/master/docs/apicodes_README.md 'API Codes & Errors')).

   **Example:**
   Calling the predict method, chained to the creation of a new class object.
 Then accessing the raw output from the model server.

   > Creating the new class object, calling the predict method by chaining the '.predict()' method call to class object creation.